tdeslauriers/pixie/README.md

 # pixie

-gallery service for home site
+**Description:** A learning project to rebuild the gallery service that serves images for the family website.

+**Name:** _pixie as in pics-y... because it serves pictures.
+Yup.  :man_shrugging: